Echocardiography - Associate Degree

-With the new Echocardiography associate degree program, you’ll gain knowledge and hands-on experience needed to become an entry-level cardiac sonographer.
+The Echocardiography associate degree helps you gain knowledge and hands-on experience to become an entry-level cardiac sonographer (also known as an echo tech).
 You’ll prepare for a pivotal role in health care, performing echocardiogram procedures to help doctors diagnose and treat heart problems.
 Plus, you’ll find your place in a profession that powerfully impacts the lives of others.

 How do I get started in this program?

 Requirements for Program Entry

 - For instructions on how to get started, download the application checklist for this program.